What is a Probiotic?

 Individuals with dysbiosis are likely to benefit dramatically by ingesting a high-potency multi-strain synergistic probiotic every day for two weeks, especially after taking antibiotics.

-People find that probiotics taken at bedtime or in the day between meals on an empty stomach provide the most benefit.
+People find that probiotics taken with food provide the most benefit.

 Products like yogurt and acidophilus containing milk do contain some of the live organisms, but the amount of beneficial bacteria in these products is not nearly enough to re-colonize the GI tract and may contain HFCS to sweeten them.